Alfresco/docs-alfresco/search-enterprise/latest/using/unsupported.md

 * Aspect queries (it works only using exact aspect name)
 * Highlighting
 * Fingerprinting
-* Multi-lingual support (documents will be accepted and searchable with multiple languages, but only English grammar rules will be applied)
 * Template search
 * Resource limiting
 * Scoped search